 A review for parents who have previously taken a childbirth course.
 Labor, birth, breathing practice and updates about medications and hospital procedures are included.

-This six-hour online course is designed for parents who can't make it to the on-site class, or simply prefer the convenience of online learning.
+This six-hour online course is designed for expectant parents who cannot make it to the on-site class, or simply prefer the convenience of online learning.
 This option is perfect for moms-to-be on bed rest, scheduling conflicts or as a refresher.
 Call 800-727-4777 for more information.

 Prepare your body and mind for a wonderful, transformative experience.
 Safely strengthen your body, increase your stamina and calm your mind while cultivating a loving connection with your baby.
 Call 858-554-3488 for dates, time and cost.
 Class is held at the Scripps Center for Integrative Medicine.

 This class separates facts from fallacies.
 Information is provided on getting started and preventing breast discomfort to help ensure a positive experience.
-Dads are encouraged to attend.
+Partners and coaches are encouraged to attend.

 Expectant families will learn how to prepare their pet for baby’s arrival.
 Course includes prevention and planning tips.

-This is a two-session class that will help new parents gain skills to care for their newborn.
-The first class covers holding, bathing, diapering, swaddling and comforting a newborn.
-The second class is taught by a pediatrician.
+This is a two-session class that will help expectant parents gain skills to care for their newborn.
+The first class is taught by a pediatrician.
 Facts will be discussed regarding newborn care, appearance and characteristics.
-Both parents are encouraged to attend.
+The second class covers holding, bathing, diapering, swaddling and comforting a newborn.

 This orientation explains where to enter the hospital when you arrive in labor and provides information on how to streamline your admission process.
 No children allowed on tours.